coreboot/coreboot/Documentation/community/services.md

 # Accounts on coreboot.org

-There are a number of places where you can benefit from creaating an account in our community.
+There are a number of places where you can benefit from creating an account in our community.
 Since there is no single sign-on system in place (at this time), they come with their own setup routines.